 - Contributes to the vessel’s accomplishment of its mission.

-- Spends a significant amount of time working as a crew member on a vessel that is in “navigation.”
+- Spends a significant amount of time working as a crew member on a vessel in navigation.
 This does not mean that the vessel needs to be moving at sea.
 It simply means that the vessel is afloat, in operation, capable of movement, or on navigable waters (used for interstate or foreign trade).

-- Spends at least 30 percent of their total working hours on the vessel or a specific fleet of vessels.
+- Spends at least 30% of their total working hours on the vessel or a specific fleet of vessels.

 Employee’s Work Must Contribute to the Vessel